ArnavG-it/pygrades/README.md

 **Notes**:
 - The colon after `Course` is not required, but it helps with readability.
-- Your courses can be named anything (except for `all`, as that is a keyword used in the command `[π] > summary all`).
+- Your courses can be named anything (except `all`, as that is a keyword used in the command `[π] > summary all`).
 - In the program, you can refer to courses by any of their identifiers (either `math` or `101` in the above example),